Albanian Air Force: Recent history

 Following the fall of communism in Albania in 1990, the air force had 200 jets and 40 helicopters, and four Il-14 transport planes.
-In the early 1990s, 7594 Regiment became Aviation Regiment 4020, seemingly with its 1st Squadron of fighter aircraft and 2nd Squadron of FT-5s, and Y-5s (Antonov An-2s).
+In the early 1990s, 7594 Regiment became Aviation Regiment 4020, seemingly with its 1st Squadron of fighter aircraft and 2nd Squadron of Shenyang FT-5s, and Shijiazhuang Y-5s (Antonov An-2s).
 During the 1997 uprising in Albania, seven aircraft of the airforce were destroyed and their parts were stolen.
 In the early 90s, in an effort to keep the fighter jets flying, the Albanian Air Force received spare parts from Bulgaria and engines from the ex-GDR.
 By 2004, Albania still had 117 J-6C aircraft, (although most were not operational) and only 12 J-7A.
 The Albanian fighter jets were finally withdrawn from active service in late 2004 after the last deadly incident involving a J-6C which crashed during take-off from the military area at Mother Teresa Airport in Tirana.

 By 2006, Albania had scrapped over half of its Z-5s and had signed a contract for the delivery of six Bolkow 105s over three years.
-This acquisition allowed air force to operate with 4 Y-5s, 7 B206s, 3 B205s, 6 Bolkow 105s.
+This acquisition allowed air force to operate with 4 Shijiazhuang Y-5s, 7 B206s, 3 B205s, 6 Bolkow 105s.
 Currently, the Albanian Air Brigade does not operate any Soviet-era aircraft.
 Since 2011, 9 Shijiazhuang Y-5 have been retired from service.
 In 2011, the air force sold four Il-14 transport planes for scrap.

 In 2016, 40 retired Albanian military aircraft were prepared for auction at a future date.
 The aircraft for sale include a military trainer aircraft, the Yak-18, and four types of military jets – MiG-15s, MiG-17s, MiG-19s, and MiG-21s – and four Mi-4 transport helicopters.
 The government said there has been interest from collectors and museums, and that it will sell another 100 jets if the auction is successful.
-The funds generated will be used to further modernise the Air Force.
+The funds generated were used to further modernise the Air Force.